Nov 09 2009

 Is Agave Nectar Safe?

-Lately there has been some buzz swirling around agave nectar and whether the sweet cactus-nectar is good for our bodies or not.
-I want to help my readers be aware of the increasing number of fraudulent, poor-quality “agave” products being sold in common supermarkets around the country.
+There has been some buzz swirling around agave nectar and whether the sweet cactus-nectar is good for our bodies or not.
+I want to help my readers be aware of the increasing number of fraudulent, poor-quality "agave" products being sold in common supermarkets around the country.

 The following article will educate you on fraudulent high-fructose agave nectar and its negative health consequences, as well as the benefits of using true organic agave nectar as a sweetener.